CS-SI/SafeScale/doc/TENANTS.md

 In the description of sections hereafter, each keyword is annotated with these tags:

-- MANDATORY: this means the keyword must be present and must be in the section
+- `MANDATORY`: this means the keyword must be present and must be in the section
-- INHERIT: this means the keyword can inherit from another section
+- `INHERIT`: this means the keyword can inherit from another section
-- OPTIONAL: this means the keyword is optional
+- `OPTIONAL`: this means the keyword is optional
-- CLIENT: this means the keyword presence depends on driver used
+- `CLIENT`: this means the keyword presence depends on driver used

 Combinations are possible :